Wellness · Singtel & AIA · 2019

 Six steps to done.

-• BAnimated dashboard.
-Step count and progress animated in real-time, creating a positive feedback loop.
+• CAnimated dashboard.
+Step count and progress animated in real time, creating a positive feedback loop that kept users engaged.

-• CProgressive introduction.
-Features introduced one at a time — no screens with five new concepts at once.
+• DProgressive introduction.
+Features introduced one at a time.
+No screens with five new concepts at once.

 Impact 97% onboarding completion rate.
-Users understood the full reward system by the time they finished — because they'd already used it.
+Users understood the full reward system by the time they finished, because they had already used it.

 Complete StepUp onboarding flow showing six stages